Squadrones/travellers/docs/installation.md

 # 🚀 Installation Guide

-This guide will walk you through setting up the Island Paradise project on your local machine.
+This guide will walk you through setting up the Lombok Island project on your local machine.

 ## 📋 Prerequisites